timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-08-14
+# Today is 2019-08-15

 ## Objectives for the day:

-- Write up work order for Tyre Bytes logo.
 - Think about and design User Interface / User Experience
+- Start bug fixing and improving experience.

 # Purpose